On this page:

 Dr Debu Banerjee (Nephrology clinics at St George's and Kingston Hospitals)

 Dr Daniel Jones (Acute haemodialysis clinics, Colliers Wood haemodialysis unit, Nephrology clinics at St George's Hospital & St John's therapy centre and Care Group Lead)

 Dr Joyce Popoola (Transplant clinic, Pre-pregnancy counselling clinic for renal patients, Transition clinic)

 Dr Seema Shrivastava (Advanced Kidney Care Clinic for renal replacement therapy preparation and symptom control, North Wandsworth Haemodialysis Unit and Nephrology clinics at St George's Hospital)

 There are also four Consultants in Acute Medicine who provide Renal care in conjunction with rest of the team:

 Dr Joao Albuquerque

 Dr Nick Annear

-Mr Abbas Ghazanfar (Consultant Transplant Surgeon)
+Mr Abbas Ghazanfar (Consultant Transplant Surgeon and Surgical Lead)

 Mr Ashar Wadoodi (Consultant Transplant Surgeon)